danielkennelly/getdata-005_project/CODEBOOK.md

 * laying

 ### subject
-The numeric id of the subject of the observation.
+This is the numeric id of the subject of the observation.
 There are 30 subjects, numbered 1-30.

 ### measurements
 There are 85 additional variables.
 See the file "variables.txt" for a complete list of these variable names.